aka: Time Paradox

 - Not to mention, Artemis had foggy memories of the past.
 When he went back in time, he left a note for Mulch to open the trunk Artemis and Holly were locked in.
 Also, the Mulch and Artemis of the past had their minds wiped, and since Artemis' wipe was a blanket wipe, there were still several remaining facts about fairies.
 By travelling back in time, Artemis caused himself to discover the fairy race.
 Whoa.

 - Played with in the latest Thursday Next book, where they find that despite the existence of the Chronoguard, no one has actually invented time travel yet, so they assume that the technology much have been sent from the future and eventually they'll find the spot on the timeline where someone invented it to close the gap.
 As one character describes it, it's like they're running the technology "off of borrowed credit."
 This causes trouble however, when the Chronoguard begins to realize that no one in the timeline ever invented time travel.
-The resulting paradox causes the system to unravel and gets rid of any further possibility of Time Travel in the series (although it seems everyone in the populace has a Ripple-Effect-Proof Memory).
+The resulting paradox causes the system to unravel and gets rid of any further possibility of Time Travel in the series (although it seems everyone in the populace has a Ripple Effect-Proof Memory).

 - In Harry Potter and the Prisoner of Azkaban, Harry and Hermione travel back in time for a number of reasons.
 During this time travel, Harry manages to save himself from dementors using an Expecto Patronum charm.
 The event is noted to have happened earlier in the book with Harry only glimpsing his mysterious saviour and thinking it looked a lot like his dad.
+Note that they are unaware of their problems they went back to fix being solved until after they travel back in time, thus making this not an example of the first.

 - In Flatterland (a Spin-Offspring sequal to Flatland), Victoria Line and the Space Hopper end up trapped in a black hole.
 They're rescued by slightly older versions of themselves with a portable white hole, producing both a reverse grandfather paradox and an object loop.